XinyuKang22/APIsOverData/README.md

 Same as above.

-1. What does the health end point of hasura report when postgres is down?
+1. What does the health end point of hasura report when hasura-postgres is down?
-2. Is it a good idea for transitive failures (e.g. hasura not having access to a working postgres) to restart the container?
+2. Is it a good idea for transitive failures (e.g. Hasura not having access to a working database) to restart the container?
 To direct traffic away from it?

 ## Checkpoint - is everything working

-Open the hasura console (you should be able to click on the link in the tilt console) and check that you can map tables.
+Open the Hasura console (you should be able to click on the link in the tilt console) and check that you can map tables.

 From the console: